-- Death in the family
+- · Death in the family

 - Separation or divorce

 - Loss of employment or other income

 - Loss of non-taxable income or benefits

-If you encounter circumstances like the above, contact your Financial Aid Office.
+If you encounter circumstances similar to the ones above, contact your Financial Aid Office.

 Financial Aid Refund/Disbursement

 Disbursement dates and deadlines are determined by Federal, State, District and/or institutional regulations and policies.